anumitadutta01-coder/HeatStress-AlphaFold-Project/README.md

 # Heat Stress Transcription Factor — Structural Analysis
-### A comparative protein structure study in rice and wheat using AlphaFold and PyMOL
+### A comparative protein structure study in rice, maize and wheat using AlphaFold and PyMOL

 ---